rlabbe/Kalman-and-Bayesian-Filters-in-Python/README.md

 ### nbviewer

 The website http://nbviewer.org provides an Jupyter Notebook server that renders notebooks stored at github (or elsewhere).
 The rendering is done in real time when you load the book.
 You may use [*this nbviewer link*](http://nbviewer.ipython.org/github/rlabbe/Kalman-and-Bayesian-Filters-in-Python/blob/master/table_of_contents.ipynb) to access my book via nbviewer.
 If you read my book today, and then I make a change tomorrow, when you go back tomorrow you will see that change.
 Notebooks are rendered statically - you can read them, but not modify or run the code.

+### GitHub

+GitHub is able to render the notebooks directly.
+The quickest way to view a notebook is to just click on them above.
+Note: I have found this to be buggy - sometimes it cannot open files that are readable by all the other methods here.
+Chapters names are prefaced with numbers to indicate their order 01_gh_filter.ipynb, and so on.
+Notebooks are rendered statically - you can read them, but not modify or run the code.

 ### SageMathCloud